KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 * Met Greg Smith to get a Claude Code Voucher
 * Got a bear hug from Carol Willing and a request to catch up soon
 * Chatted with Will Vincent about building in public
-* Chatte with Paul McGuire about what it was like to work on Python in a Nutshell with Alex Martelli
+* Chatted with Paul McGuire about what it was like to work on Python in a Nutshell with Alex Martelli

 🔝 <sub>[**back to top**](#table-of-contents)</sub>